ReflectJS/reflectjs/README.md

 The `head.router` built-in component is implemented using the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) in browsers which support it.
 Those that don't (including web search engines) will simply navigate the app making actual HTTP requests.

-👉 In a real app you'll want to keep different page contents in different `.htm` page fragment files, and you'll include them in the main file using the `<:include>` directive
+👉 In a real app you'll want to keep different page contents in different `.htm` page fragment files and include them in the main file using the `<:include>` directive

 ## Reusability